There are so many things you might want to think about and it's important you are prepared as a lot of projects are in rural locations.

 10. Something To Keep You Entertained

 Take a book, ipad, ipod, laptop or something to keep you entertained.
-You could keep a diary or just have things with you for when you are travelling long distances or when you have lots of free time, this will prevent you from getting bored.
+You could keep a diary or just have things with you for when you are travelling or for something to do during free time, this will prevent you from getting bored.

 Related Pages